fbpx

 This rose is a breeze to take care of, thriving with minimal upkeep as long as it gets enough sun and hydration in the flowering season.
 This rose’s pleasing fragrance will waft through your garden, creating a pleasant atmosphere for the summer months.
 Additionally, this variety does not require special pruning or fertilizing, making it even more attractive for busy homeowners who don’t have time for extensive gardening tasks.

 In terms of looks, the Sweet Mademoiselle rose produces large blossoms with petals that are soft yet sturdy enough to last through windy days or light rain showers without wilting away quickly, as some other varieties do.
-Its unique color combination – shades ranging from light pinkish-white at the center surrounded by deeper hues near its edges – make it stand out among other roses in bloom during the same period, adding vibrancy and life into any corner you choose.
+Its unique color combination – shades ranging from light pinkish-white at the center surrounded by deeper hues near its edges – make it stand out in a flower bed.

 Zéphirine drouhin rose